couchbase/kv_engine/docs/BinaryProtocol.md

              that the server may send requests back to the client.
              These messages is identified by the magic values of 0x82 (request) and 0x83 (response).
+* `Clustermap change notification` - The client wants the server to notify the client with new cluster maps whenever ns_server push them to memcached. (note that this notification is subject to deduplication of the vbucket map received as part of not my vbucket)

 Response: